WASTEWATER TREATMENT PLANTS

 I•V•A•R MWWTP IN GRØDALAND

-Stavanger Slop receives and treats oily water and other contaminated wastewaters.
+NW2E receives and treats oily water and other contaminated wastewaters.
 The wastewater treatment plant in Mekjarvik, outside Stavanger, is equipped with six tanks for a total capacity of 4.500 m3 and a modern biological treatment plant.
 Stavanger Slop handles also other types of hazardous waste.
 With our advanced technologies for recycling we can also use waste to generate bio-gas wnergy

 NW2E holds all the required licenses issued by the Norwegian Environmental Agency, the Directorate for Civil Protection and Emergency Planning (DSB) and the County Department of Environmental Affairs and complies with the IMO Guidance for Port Reception Facilities and MARPOL 73/78 conventions.